 The ruins of Volubilis sit in the middle of a fertile plain about 33km north of Meknès in northern Morocco, near the heights of the Atlas Mountains.
-Considered as the ancient capital of the kingdom of Mauretania, Volubilis developed from the 3rd century BC onwards and became an important outpost of the Roman Empire.
-The ancient city is the best-preserved archaeological site in Morocco and was declared a Unesco World Heritage site in 1997.
-Extensive remains of fine buildings and many beautiful in situ mosaics survive in the archaeological site.
+Considered the ancient capital of the kingdom of Mauretania, Volubilis developed from the 3rd century BC onwards and became an important outpost of the Roman Empire.
+The ancient city is the best-preserved archaeological site in Morocco and was declared a UNESCO World Heritage site in 1997.
+Extensive remains of fine buildings and many beautiful in situ mosaics survive on the archaeological site.

 Archaeological excavations began in 1915 and continue to this day.
 They have exposed a large part of the town (more than 20 ha.), but much remains to be excavated, particularly in the area occupied in the post-Roman period.